tedee-com/tedee-api-doc/docs/source/howtos/get-and-sync-locks.rst

 .. include:: ../includes/how-to-header.txt

 Tedee's API allows you to get information about all of your locks.
-There are two endpoints to sync list of locks.
+There are four endpoints to sync list of locks.
-The first endpoint allows you to get a list of locks with specific data as well as their settings and sharing details.
+First you need to use ``my/lock`` endpoint  to get list of locks with specific data as well as their settings and sharing details.
-The second endpoint should be used to retrieving locks statuses periodically.
+Then you should use one of three endpoints for retrieving locks statuses periodically

 Get the list of locks